oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_listing_package_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The regions where you can deploy this listing package.
+                                            <div>The regions where you can deploy the listing package.
 (Some packages have restrictions that limit their deployment to United States regions only.)</div>
                                         <br/>
                                     </td>
             </tr>